 The Examination Regulations prescribe specific dates and times for submission of the required elements of coursework to the Examiners (1.
-A set of eleven reports of crystallography coursework as specified in the Course Handbook (normally each individual report within the set has been marked already as the crystallography classes progress - penalties for late submission of an individual crystallography report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions.); 2.
-A set of eight reports of practical work as specified in the Course Handbook (normally each individual report within the set has been marked already as the laboratory course progresses - penalties for late submission of an individual preaties incurred under the Course Handbook (normally each individual report within the set has been marked already as the laboratory course progresses - penalties for late submission of an individual practical report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions.
-Rules governing late submission of these two elements of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-appearance and Withdrawal from Examinations' in the 2017/18 Regulations).
+A set of five reports of crystallography coursework as specified in the Course Handbook (normally each individual report within the set has been marked already as the crystallography classes progress - penalties for late submission of an individual crystallography report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions.); 2.
+A set of seven reports of practical work as specified in the Course Handbook (normally each individual report within the set has been marked already as the laboratory course progresses - penalties for late submission of an individual practical report are prescribed in the Course Handbook and are applied prior to any additional penalties incurred under the provision of the present Conventions); 3.
+Project work for the Computing in Materials Science as specified in the Course Handbook.)
+Rules governing late submission of these elements of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations' in the 2018/19 Regulations).
 A candidate who fails to submit an element of coursework by a prescribed date and time will be notified of this by means of an email sent on behalf of the Chair of Moderators.